 This is where forward resolution becomes both art and science.
 Art is knowing how to position that extra information in the right light and science is knowing what the most likely next issue will be…solve for that one thing that drives 80% of the callbacks—not for the thing that only happens 5% of the time and not for the thing that is so complex it’s going to take 15 minutes to explain (advice: send that customer a well-written email with further information).

 To get this right, you need to know the science too.
 Specifically, you’ll need to determine your most frequent drivers of repeat contacts.
 You also need to train—and then coach—your reps on how to spot the right opportunities to forward resolve as well as how to position them naturally to avoid unnecessary confusion.

 This skill will not develop overnight, so make sure to give your reps lots of practice along the way.
-Challenger can help you implement this using our Effortless Experience Capabilities Builder, which you can learn more about by contacting us or reading here.
+Challenger can help you implement this using our Effortless Experience Capabilities Builder, which you can learn more about by contacting us.